msarwo/coffeegroupbuy/API.md

 **Endpoint:** `GET /api/products`

-**Description:** Fetches all coffee products from Serveonyx with 5% markup applied.
+**Description:** Fetches all coffee products from Onyx Coffee Lab with 5% markup applied.
 Results are cached for 1 hour.

 **Query Parameters:** None